 Severe head injury

-A brain aneurysm can develop after a severe brain injury if the blood vessels in the brain are damaged, although this is very rare.
+A brain aneurysm can develop after a severe head injury if the blood vessels in the brain are damaged, although this is very rare.

 Autosomal dominant polycystic kidney disease